-Counselling gives us the opportunity to discuss problematic issues that maybe affecting our ability to cope with life, and just talking to someone confidentially who is not a friend or relative can make all the difference.
-Counselling is not about giving advice, or telling you what you should or shouldn't do.
-But it is about understanding your experiences and feelings without making judgments and to accept "you the way you are".
+Counselling gives us the opportunity to discuss problematic issues that maybe affecting our ability to cope with life, especially after such a difficult time, just talking to someone confidentially who is not a friend or relative can make all the difference.
+Counselling is not about giving advice, or telling you what you should or shouldn't do, but it is about understanding your experiences and feelings without making judgments and to accept "you the way you are".

-As a therapist I work with adults, children and young people and believe that every person is unique and has the capability of realizing and understanding their full potential.
+As a therapist I work with adults and young people and believe that every person is unique and has the capability of realizing and understanding their full potential.

-I can offer both short and long term counselling to individuals and groups to suit your needs and my practice is based in a lovely private office in Brentwood town center.
+I can offer both short and long term counselling to individuals to suit your needs and my practice is based in a lovely outbuilding in Hornchurch.

-Appointments can normally be arranged at fairly short notice.
+Appointments can usually be arranged at fairly short notice.
 I am available Monday to Friday, including evenings.

 Training, qualifications & experience

 I began my training in 2006 and gained a BA(Hons) in counselling and Psychotherapy.
 My core training is in the Person-Centred approach and initially started counselling at MIND, a mental health charity in 2008.
 Then moved onto work at Havering and Brentwood Bereavement Services counselling both adults and children.
-I have experience of counselling in numerous schools and recently organised and facilitated group therapy for adults with disordered eating.
-I am currently working in private practice, and also work on a weekly basis counselling children in a primary school setting.
+I have experience of counselling in numerous schools and facilitated group therapy for adults with disordered eating.
+I am currently working in private practice and also for Pinches Charity, counselling adults and young people.

 Along side my counselling I gained hands-on experience in working with families and individuals as a care support worker for Havering Crossroads, a leading respite care charity.
 This work enabled me to understand the everyday experiences and difficulties that carers face on a daily basis, while caring for family members with disabilities, dementia and strokes.